 - Financial Aid Resource Guide: The ins-and-outs of financial planning at Stetson.

 - Award Letter Comparison Worksheet: This worksheet, which includes a glossary of terms, will help you compare financial aid awards between schools.

-- Federal PLUS loan: A federal loan that parents of dependent undergraduate students can use to help pay educational expenses.
+- Parent PLUS Loan: A federal loan that parents of dependent undergraduate students can use to help pay educational expenses.

-- Private Loan/Alternative Non-Federal Educational: FASTChoice provides a database of the university’s preferred private lenders.
+- Private Loan/Alternative Non-Federal Educational: ELMSelect provides a list of private lenders most commonly used by Stetson students.